 Tara Mandala holds daily community practice at 5pm, weekly Tsogs, as well as morning Fire and Naga Pujas on auspicious days.
-PIR participants have the opportunity to join in these community practice sessions and receive training in the ritual arts, including potentially holding roles during community practice.
-If interested, training will be offered in holding the roles of Drummer, Umdze (chant leader), and/or Chöpön (activity leader) during community practice, including morning pujas.
+PIR participants are expected to participate and lead these community practice sessions (after training) and receive training in the ritual arts.
+Training will be offered in holding the roles of Drummer, Umdze (chant leader), and/or Chopon (activity leader) during community practice, including morning pujas.
 Other training (such as torma making) may be offered as well.

-As a part of the PIR program, it is suggested that a practitioner attends five community practices per week, two to three morning pujas per month, and Tsog every Wednesday evening.
-Our weekly Tsogs are a time when the whole community comes together to practice, make offerings, and enjoy each other’s company during the winter months.
-Upon applying, a practitioner will be asked to submit a daily practice schedule to be followed for the duration of the three months, and to build in community practice as (at least) one of your daily sessions.
-We expect that each practitioner will be engaging in solo and group practice at a minimum of three to four times per day.
+As a part of the PIR program, it is suggested that a practitioner lead or attend five community practices per week, two to three morning pujas per month, and Tsog every Wednesday evening.
+Our weekly Tsogs (tantric feast offerings) are a time when the whole community comes together to practice, make offerings, and enjoy each other’s company during the fall/winter/early spring months.
+Upon applying, a practitioner will be asked to submit a daily practice schedule to be followed for the program duration.

-Undertaking a personal retreat is a serious and life-transforming experience.
 Participants of this program need to have a well-developed Vajrayana practice of at least 5 years before applying.
 Participation in Tara Mandala’s lineage programs for several years or more fulfills this requirement.
 Most importantly, each participant must have the guidance of a spiritual teacher or mentor who advises and provides support on setting goals for the practitioner’s personal practice time.
 Tulku Ösel Dorje will be available as Resident Lama to support program participants with occasional meetings or teachings.
 As part of the application, references from spiritual teachers and peers will be requested to ensure the participant’s preparedness to undertake intensive personal practice as well as participate in group practice.

-Offering service to the community offers the chance to incorporate your practice into daily life.
-We ask that all participants commit to one hour of karma yoga per day, five days per week.
+Offering service to the community provides the chance to incorporate your practice into daily life.
+We ask that all participants commit to two (2) hours of karma yoga per day, five days per week.
 All service should be completed with the mind and heart of compassion in action while maintaining your personal boundaries (e.g., Noble Silence).
 Areas of service could include: housekeeping, kitchen, Dakini Store, or temple support.

 To be considered for this program, a practitioner must:

-- Have completed at least one (1) solitary retreat in a Buddhist tradition a plus.
+- Have completed at least one (1) solitary retreat in a Buddhist tradition.

-- Submit three (3) spiritual references from teachers, mentors, sangha members, and other individuals that know the applicant’s level of practice, history, etc.
+- Submit three (3) spiritual references from teachersor spiritual mentors that know the applicant’s level of practice history (not personal references).

-- Agree to the Tara Mandala Code of Conduct, Liability Waiver and Communication Agreement (document will be provided once application is considered is accepted).
+- Agree to the Tara Mandala Code of Conduct and Ethics, Liability Waiver, and other policies.
+(Documents will be provided once application is considered and accepted through docusign.)

 Lodging, Meals, and Accommodation

 A vegetarian lunch will be provided 5 days a week.
-Daily breakfast, dinner and weekends meals are self-serve with leftovers or make your own meal with food provided.
-Special personal foods are not provided but storage space is allowed for a small amount of personal items.
+Daily breakfast, dinner, and weekends meals are self-serve with food provided.
+Specialty personal foods are not provided, but storage space is allowed for a small amount of personal items.